practable/supervisor-pcb/README.md

 ![RemoteLabs Supervisor PCBV1 0 CAD Design](https://user-images.githubusercontent.com/53580358/168500251-112aadd4-705d-4d79-a080-2df2c9a59aa5.png)
 ![RemoteLabsSupervisorPCBV1 0_3DModel_3](https://user-images.githubusercontent.com/53580358/168500272-4bcbfc67-7582-47d8-b97a-0a91f4ff0915.png)

-# Using Remote Labs Supervisor PCB README
+# Using Remote Labs Supervisor PCB

 _This document is intended to be a useage guide for the Remote Labs Supervisor PCB, and document the different use cases and configurations it is capable of._